UMM-CSci-3601-F17/lab-4-angular-spark-and-mongodb-where_am_i/answers.md

     - The routing done by the Spark server is only for the API.
 4. What does the `user-list.service.ts` do?
 Why is it not just done in the `user-list.component.ts`?
-    - The 'user-list.service.ts' code defines methods that interact with the server and returns an Observeable type in response to a query
+    - The `user-list.service.ts` code defines methods that interact with the server and returns an Observeable type in response to a query
-    - The reason it's not all in 'user-list.component.ts' is because this is where the returned data is handled rather than declared, and it needs the 'user-list.service.ts' to return that Observable type to interact with the server separately.
+    - The reason it's not all in `user-list.component.ts` is because this is where the returned data is handled rather than declared, and it needs the `user-list.service.ts` to return that Observable type to interact with the server separately.